viamrobotics/docs/docs/how-tos/sensor-module.md

    If you want to be able to configure something else, for example the location to get online data from, you can add attributes for that.
    If your sensor doesn't require any configuration, delete the `some_pin` lines but don't delete the `validate` and `reconfigure` functions entirely; they're needed for the module to function even if they don't do anything interesting.

-1. In the `get_readings` function definition, paste a version of your test script.
+1. In the `get_readings` function definition, paste your test script.
    Edit the script to return a dictionary of readings instead of printing them.
    Be sure to add any required imports to the top of the file.